What could a new Trump presidency mean for Netanyahu?

 Violence in the West Bank has spiralled out of control since October 7.
 Since then, Israeli forces and settlers have killed 513 people in the West Bank, according to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
 Furthermore, on July 4, Israel approved the largest land grab in the West Bank in 30 years, according to Peace Now, an anti-settlement watchdog.

 Critics have said Biden’s sanctions on settlers and settlements are insufficient.
-Biden, who announced on Sunday that he would not be seeking re-election, is expected to be replaced on the Democratic ticket by his Vice President Kamala Harris – who experts believe will largely continue Biden’s policies towards Gaza.
+Experts believe if Harris is elected president she would largely continue Biden’s policies towards Gaza.

 A Trump presidency, however, would likely remove sanctions against settlers altogether.